ScriptCode best practices

 Tests

-• Create unit tests whenever possible, include edge cases.
+• Create unit tests whenever possible, including edge cases.

 Security

-• Treat any parameters entering the ScriptCode as untrusted when sending to services
+• Treat any parameters entering ScriptCode as untrusted when sending them to services

 Sample code: